tina-friedrich/arc-user-guide/docs/source/arc-storage-migration.rst

 .. warning::
   Storage areas are migrated on a *PER PROJECT* basis, if you request an empty ``$DATA`` area on the new storage, you will be doing so on behalf of other members of your project.
 All users in your   project will get a new empty ``$DATA`` area - so it is important to consider that this may affect any jobs they have running or queued.

+You can check the migration status of your projects with the command *project_migration_status [PROJECT]*.

 How to transfer data
 --------------------